dominictarr/stack-expression/README.md

 dump output to `console.log` whenever rule is executed.
 Useful for debugging.
 Remember to remove it from your code you ship.

-### PEEK (rule)

-match if a rule comes next, but do not consume any characters.
-I'd recommend avoiding this if possible.

-### NOT (rule)

-match if the following rule _does not match_. does not consume any characters.
-I'd recommend avoiding this if possible.

 ### EOF